 Dr Jelena Mirkovic

-Senior Lecturer; REF Unit of Assessment Lead
+Associate Professor; REF Unit of Assessment Lead

 My main research area is psychology of language learning and use.
 I am interested in the cognitive and neural mechanisms that underpin our linguistic abilities, and in particular how language learning and use are supported by domain-general learning and memory mechanisms.
-To address these questions, I use a range of methods including behavioral studies and computational modeling, in both adults and children.
+To address these questions, I use a range of methods including behavioural studies and computational modeling, in both adults and children.

 PhD Psychology, University of Wisconsin-Madison, USA